 After a few minutes, add in the salt, spices and bay leaves and saute an additional 2-3 minutes.

-Add in the chicken or vegetable stock and put on the lid.
+Add in the chicken or vegetable stock plus the beans and put on the lid.
 Make sure the steam valve is set to sealing, not venting.
 Set the instant pot to manual mode for 30 minutes.

 Allow pressure to release naturally, so do not set the valve to venting, for about 20-25 minutes.